Backbase/backbase-openapi-tools/boat-maven-plugin/README.md

 - export-bom

-    Converts all RAML Spec dependencies to OpenAPI Specs.
+    Converts all RAML spec dependencies to OpenAPI Specs.

 - export-dep